MPH - UW Graduate School Application Materials

 A brief description of your professional experience, honors awarded or scholarships, special skills, publications and research presentations.

-6) Academic statement of purpose (max 500 words)
+7) Academic Statement of Purpose (max 500 words)

 To help us better understand your academic goals and fit with our graduate program, please answer the following questions: Why are you interested in pursuing graduate studies in environmental and occupational health sciences?
 What specific topics and questions interest you?
 What are your career goals and how will pursuing a graduate degree in our department help you attain those?